Early Head Start

 * The Early Head Start program provides family focused activities that promote language and child development, support parental roles and encourage self-sufficiency.
 Early Head Start serves low- income pregnant women and families with children 0-3 years of age in the College Station School District

 Early Head Start also provides weekly "socializations" or playgroups to support child development through strengthening the relationship between parent and child.
 Activities for parent and child encourage free exploration, early literacy, fine and gross motor development, along with important strategies for making friends.

 CSISD Early Head Start is a federally funded program.

 Kim Hodge, Early Head Start Operations Manager

 Phone: (979) 694-5852

-A committee with parent representation evaluates applicants for qualification into the program.
+A committee with parent representation approves eligibility criteria for the program.

 There are 100 slots available in the Early Head Start Program.

 To apply for Early Head Start, you may:

 - Contact Christy Tucker at firstname.lastname@example.org to request an application by mail